gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

             }
           }

-    _**Note**: that the closeMenu() method is only useful if you open the application on a mobile device or make your browser window narrow enough to collapse the side menu.
-We have to hide menu after click._
+    _**Note**: The closeMenu() method is only useful if the application is viewed on a mobile device, or if your browser window is narrow enough for the side menu to collapse.
+Hence, we use this method to hide the menu after clicking on any menu item._

 10. The final `Main.java` should look like this